zulip/zulip/docs/subsystems/user-docs.md

 ### Icons

-You can refer to features in the Zulip UI by referencing their names and their [FontAwesome](http://fontawesome.io) (version 4.7.0) text icons within parentheses.
-The source for the text icons is located in `static/third/thirdparty-fonts.css`. **Note:** It is strongly recommended to use the new base class `fa` instead of the older base class `icon-vector` when specifying icons.
+You can refer to features in the Zulip UI by referencing their names and their [FontAwesome](http://fontawesome.io) (version 4.7.0) text icons within parentheses. **Note:** We are migrating to the modern font awesome base class `fa` instead of the older base class `icon-vector` when specifying icons.
 In future we will be removing support for the icons with base class `icon-vector`.

 * cog (<i class="fa fa-cog"></i>) icon — `cog (<i
 class="fa fa-cog"></i>) icon`